PennyLaneAI/catalyst/doc/dev/autograph.rst

 New variable assignments
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If a new, previously non-existant variable is assigned in one branch, it must
+If a new, previously non-existent variable is assigned in one branch, it must
 be assigned in **all** branches.
 This means that you **must** include an
 ``else`` statement if you are assigning a new variable: